sujato/drafts/cullavagga/dpcv-project.md

 Here I set out a process for ensuring the efficient completion of the tasks.
 The principle is that, so far as possible, tasks may be completed in parallel.
 This means that, unless it is really necessary, none of the team members has to wait for other team members to finish their work.
 This process is inspired by task management in modern “Agile” processes for teams, which empasizes “release early and often”.

 Many of these tasks are of intrinsic value, even if later tasks are not completed.
 For example, having scanned images available is useful in and of itself, regardless of whether we have a digitized text.
 So there is no need to wait for the digitization process to be completed before releasing the images.
 Similarly, carbon dating or epigraphic assessment are of intrinsic interest.
+These details can be released, also, in a timely manner.
+Making information publicly available in this way increases interest in a project and demonstrates a commitment to accountability and transparencey.

 ![alt text](dpcv-modules.png "Task module flow")